ahilbers/renewable_test_PSMs/README.md

 Running `main.py` requires:
 - Python modules:
-  - `Calliope 0.6.5`:  see [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation
+  - `Calliope 0.6.5`: the modelling framework creating and reading and in the results of the optimisation problem.
+See [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation.
-  - `pandas 0.24.2`
+  - `pandas 0.24.2`.
 - Other:
-  - `gurobi`: a solver, used to solve the optimisation problems.
-It is not open-source but is free with an academic license.
-An alternative is `cbc` (see [this link](https://projects.coin-or.org/Cbc)), which is fully open-source.
+  - `cbc`: an open-source solver, used to solve the optimisation problems.
+See [this link](https://projects.coin-or.org/Cbc) for installation.
+Faster solution times, especially when `baseload_integer=True`, can be achieved with `Gurobi`, a commercial solver that is free to use with an academic license.
 The solver can be specified in `models/{MODEL_NAME}/model.yaml`.